tiesptg/bones/persist/README.md

 When you do not want to upgrade your schema, you can use the register method in stead.
 Both these calls need to be called only once within a process and before any other calls to any instance of Database.

 Database instances are thread safe, but in general cheap to create because they contain little data.
 CommandScheme objects are not threadsafe and hold PreparedStatements.
 So in server applications reuse connections with connectionpools.
-If you want to close a connection it is best to use Database.close(connection) because it will clear any cached data.
+If you want to close a connection the data it is stored with the connection will be automatically cleared when the connection is garbage collected, with the help of weak references.

 # Data manipulation